Uploading a letter

 Date

 The date that will be printed is the date when the letter is dispatched.
-It’s set automatically.

 It appears above the body content of the letter and is right aligned.